Planning Your Trip to Patagonia

 In a week, you can visit two distinct regions of Patagonia or head straight for Torres del Paine National Park to embark on a significant circuit trek.

 Maybe you'd like to combine the majesty of Patagonia's glaciers with a mountain hike.
 In that case, there's this tour of Los Glaciares and Mount Fitz Roy.
 After exploring Buenos Aires, you'll travel to Los Glaciares National Park and grab crampons and an ice ax for your trek over the Perito Moreno Glacier.
-Next is a trip to El Chaltén, a gateway to Mt.
-Fitz Roy and its iconic granite peak.
-Over two days, you'll hike more than 30 miles (48 km) up through alpine forest to glacial lakes and the jagged spire of Cerro Torre.
+Next is a trip to El Chaltén, a gateway to Mount Fitz Roy and its iconic granite peak.
+Over two days, you'll hike more than 30 miles (48 km) up through the alpine forest to glacial lakes and the jagged spire of Cerro Torre.

 Hiking may be the premier activity in Patagonia, but rafting is great fun too.
 This water-sports adventure will take you to Chile's northern Patagonia river valley.
 The first thrilling ride is down the rushing turquoise waters of the Futaleufú River.
 Then, after kayaking down the Espolon River, you'll hike to a treehouse camp in the forest.
 The last two days include braving Class IV rapids and barreling down a white-granite river canyon, after which you'll be rewarded with a Patagonian asado (lamb barbecue).

 And if you're an inveterate hiker laser-focused on outdoor excursions, this trekking adventure in Torres del Paine National Park is for you.
 It covers the park's most famous multi-day hike, the W Trek.
 This route takes 4-5 days to complete and runs from the park's southwest to the northeast in a "W" formation (hence the name).
-On this trail, there are many stunning landscapes that folks on a day tour rarely see.
+On this trail, there are many jaw-dropping landscapes that folks on a day tour rarely see.
 They include various glaciers, the rocky French Valley, and lakes Grey, Nordenskjöld, and Pehoé.

 Check out this article for more 7-day itineraries.